Scheduled MonumentsEnglandElmley Castle

 What is Elmley Castle?

-Elmley Castle is a Norman motte-and-bailey castle situated near Pershore in Worcestershire.
+Elmley Castle is a Norman castle situated near Pershore in Worcestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005279.

 Who is responsible for protecting Elmley Castle?